|Area: Carbon River Area||Starting Point: Mowich Lake Road||Permit: National Park Pass or Interagency Pass|

 Largest and deepest lake within Mount Rainier National Park, Mowich Lake is a popular destination during the summer months.
 From July through October, you can easily reach this subalpine lake flanked with craggy spires by car.
 From the road’s end, backpackers and day hikers take off on the Wonderland Trail to Tolmie Peak and Spray Park.
 And families set up camp at the primitive campground near the lake’s outlet.
 But when winter lays its frozen shroud across the lake, human visitation plummets to this part of the park.

 Energetic snowshoers and cross-country skiers, however, can visit the lake by following the snow-covered access road from the Paul Peak picnic area just beyond the park boundary.
 When snow levels are high enough to permit vehicle access to the national park boundary—you can continue the rest of the way by foot on a peaceful, exhilarating, and avalanche-free route.

-Start at the gate and slowly ascend following the gently sloping road through attractive old growth forest.
+Start at the gate and slowly ascend following the gently sloping road through an attractive old growth forest.
 The first couple of miles the way parallels Meadow Creek.
 By early spring the creek will have cut through the heavy winter snowfall allowing its flowing waters to be heard throughout the surrounding ancient forest.
 Plenty of feeder creeks and tributaries tumble into Meadow Creek as well.
 Do this trip in April and you’ll pass by a handful of cascades and waterfalls sprouting from the snowy slopes.

 At about 1.5 miles, the way skirts above a beautiful meadow.
 When snow cover is deep, feel free to tromp around in this thick forest opening.
 Otherwise continue up the route, soon coming to a road-cut offering good views and sunlight.
 At 2.5 miles, come to the first junction with the Grindstone Trail.
 This trail which takes off right into the forest is marked with orange tags and offers a nice shortcut to the lake.
 From this spot, it follows alongside a creek reaching the road route again in 0.6 miles.
-Consider it if you don’t a mind a steeper ascent, or take it on the return for a variation to this trip.
+Consider it if you don’t mind a steeper ascent, or take it on the return for a variation to this trip.